5 Things to Consider When Creating Killer Marketing Messaging

 The technologists in a company are often the ones that create the first version of the marketing and sales collateral.
 When this happens, some of the early pitches, though accurate technically, are focused on product features.
 This type of messaging might appeal to technical and junior level buyers, but if it doesn’t address important customer business issues, it fails to excite the senior business buyer.

-A clearly differentiated statement that reflects the soul of your company, while addressing customer issues is the goal of effective messaging.
-Creating this statement often takes weeks or even months, but when done correctly is a powerful, engaging summary of why someone should buy your product and services.
+A differentiated statement that reflects the soul of your company, while solving customer issues is the goal of active messaging.
+Creating this statement often takes weeks or even months, but when done correctly is a compelling, engaging summary of why someone should buy your product and services.

 Keeping it Concise

-Have you ever visited a company’s website, read their brochure and still aren’t sure what they exactly do?
+Have you ever visited a company’s website, read their brochure, and still aren’t sure what they correctly do?
 Keep your messages concise.
-Avoid buzzwords and technology jargon.
-Communicate in few clear sentences exactly what you do and how you are different.
-This respects the reader’s time and guides them to take the action you want them to take, faster.
+Avoid buzzwords and technical jargon.
+Communicate in a few clear sentences precisely what you do and how you are different.
+This respects the reader’s time and guides them to take the action you want them to make faster.

 … And Finally